 When we got the news the we lost Tom Petty last week, I listened to Jamie Coffis on KPIG Radio that evening.
 Jamie did an awesome show, played four hours of Petty and threw in lots of live and obscure things…every one of them a treasure.
 Over on Facebook, my old high school bud Robert said losing Tom Petty made him feel like his best friend died.
 After Jamie’s show, I ran with that and wrote “Always a Friend of Mine,” intentionally riffing on the melody to “Won’t Back Down”.

-It’s hard losing a hero.
 Tom Petty and The Heartbreakers was on my life soundtrack from practically the time I started buying records.
-Love his first two records, then came “Damn the Torpedos,” the monumentally classic rock album, right around my sophomore year in high school.
+Loved his first two records, then came “Damn the Torpedos,” the monumentally classic rock album, right around my sophomore year in high school.